mcellteam/cellblender_tutorials/pbc.rst

 Getting started
 ---------------------------------------------
-  * First we want to create the molecule to be used in the simulation.

         * Define the molecule

             * Create a molecule by pressing the **Plus** button and name it **vm**.